zy0716/ant-design/components/form/demo/register.md

         >
           {getFieldDecorator('email', {
             rules: [{
-              type: 'email', message: 'The input is not valid E-mail!', }, {
+              type: 'number', message: 'The input is not valid number!', }, {
-              required: true, message: 'Please input your E-mail!', }],
+              required: true, message: 'Please input your !', }],
           })(
             <Input />